Welcome to the village of Strathyre, which is the first village in the Highlands of Scotland traveling North and is the first Smart Village

 Strathyre's greatest asset is its Tourism appeal.

-In 2018 Kenny launched Strathyre as a pilot project which was successful, leading to Strathyre becoming the first Smart Village in Scotland and paving the way for others to follow.
+In 2018 Kenny Higgins launched a pilot project which was successful, leading to Strathyre becoming the first Smart Village in Scotland and paving the way for others to follow.
 The Strathyre portal is now extended to include the village communities of Balquhidder and Lochearnhead with many more in development in Scotland.

 Smart Village Scotland is powered by partner organisation GrowBiz, which provides enterprise support to rural businesses - through a combination of 1-1, peer learning, mentoring and networking.
 If you’re a small/micro-business, or a social enterprise, in need of advice or a friendly chat, contact us here and we’ll put you in touch with someone who can help.
 You may also be able to get support from Business Gateway or Scottish Enterprise.